 Step 2: Upload Excel to Google Drive

-Next, choose Excel as your data source and search and find your Excel file from within your Google Drive.
+Next, choose Excel as your data source and locate the file from inside your Google Drive.

 Step 5: Filter your data

-Click on Continue to come to the filter section of the connection editor.
+Click Continue to move to the filter section of the connection editor.

 Here, you have 3 options: filter by condition, filter by query, or filter by color.

 My source file contains a list of sales leads and which sales rep is responsible.
 In this case, I want to filter out Jackie’s sales leads and send it to her personal Excel file.

 I use the Filter by condition option and filter Column H: Owner > Text is exactly > Jackie.

 The next step is to select your destination file.
 This is the file you want to send data to.